What are French seams?

 A French Seam is a seam which encloses the raw edge of the fabric creating an elegant finished seam.
 Here’s an example of a French Seam and typical seam found in children’s clothing.

 Typical Seam - Serged edges with messy threads

 So why did we choose to have French Seams?

 - Our goal has always been to create a quality garment by focusing on every detail possible for quality, comfort and durability.
-French Seams create all that making our dresses heirloom quality to be passed down for generations.
+French Seams were a perfect fit for our heirloom quality dresses to be passed down for generations.

 - Excess stitching and rugged edges can be uncomfortable on a young child’s sensitive skin.
 A French Seam is stitched twice causing the original seam (that is typically finished off with a serger causing excess thread) to be hidden within the finished seam.
 The purpose of a French seam is to avoid uncomfortable edges and stitching on a child’s skin which can be irritating.